-Mobile technology: Using data to understand its impact on workspace, duration and cost
+Mobile technology: Using data to understand its impact

-At Turner & Townsend, we are frequently asked by our clients about the impact or disruption we are seeing from technology.
+We are frequently asked by our clients about the impact or disruption we are seeing from technology.
 The quick and broad answer is that technology is currently moving at a rapid pace and having a profound impact on almost every industry and sector.

 Mobile Technology has changed many aspects of our daily lives and disrupted the traditional status quo in the media, mobility (taxi) and retail sectors to name but a few.
 It has also had a significant impact on how, where and when many of us now choose to work and has enabled us to carry out many work-related tasks from home, waiting at an airport or while picking up our morning coffee.